This article discusses the harmonization of relations between data management and governance.

 A common set of data management sub-capabilities includes data management framework (data governance), data quality, data architecture, and data modeling.

-The rest of the capabilities such as application and technology architecture, security, different information technology capabilities belong to the information technology (IT) capability.
+The rest of the capabilities, such as application and technology architecture, security, and different information technology capabilities, belong to the information technology (IT) capability.

 Figure 2.
 The data management star by Data Crossroads.

 Preparation.
 Define the main business drivers for setting up data management.
 The key success factor of each data management implementation is to make it feasible.
 The specification of key business drivers allows for narrowing the scope of a data management initiative.